guilevieiram/ipOverTelegram/README.md

 This is an IP over Telegram project that builds a rudimentary tunneling service using a Telegram Bot.
 It allows the user to access a pre-configured server (for example a REST API) without creating any trafic between his machine and the server.
 All the package exchange is done via Telegram Bots, securely connected via the HTTPS protocol with a layer of language encoding.

-On the client side, it uses a tunneling technique to intercept an outgoing request on Layer 3.
-It then encodes that request data in a Natural Language format and sends it to a Telegram chat via a bot.
+On the client side, it uses a tunneling technique to intercept an outgoing packet.
+It then encodes that data in a Natural Language format and sends it to a Telegram chat via a bot.
 The server side then reads the message from the chat, decodes it and completes the request.
 The response is again encoded and sended via chat to be read by the client side bot and returned to the client application.

 This project is part of the INF472D course concerning Network Programming.

-You can access this project on https://github.com/guilevieiram/ipOverTelegram/
+All the code is available with instructions at https://github.com/guilevieiram/ipOverTelegram/

 ## 🏗️ Compiling